selvanponraj/RImpala/README.md

 ###Install JDBC jars for RImpala

-* Download the [Impala Cloudera JDBC zip file](http://www.cloudera.com/content/cloudera/en/downloads/connectors/impala/jdbc/impala-jdbc-v2-5-16.html)to the client machine that you will use to connect to Impala servers.
+* Download the [Impala Cloudera JDBC zip file](http://downloads.cloudera.com/connectors/impala_jdbc_2.5.16.1018.zip)to the client machine that you will use to connect to Impala servers.

 *  The downloaded zip file contains 3 zip files.
-Choose the Cloudera_ImpalaJDBC4_2.5.16.1018.zip and Extract the contents of the zip file to a location of your choosing and
+Choose the Cloudera_ImpalaJDBC4_2.5.16.1018.zip and extract the contents of the zip file to a location of your choosing and
 	For example:
 	- On Linux, you might extract this to a location such as /opt/jars/.
 	- On Windows, you might extract this to a folder such as C:\Program Files\impala-jars.